 If you want to extend your trip, consider visiting the Institute of American Indian Studies just south of Mount Tom in Washington.
 This museum is dedicated to preserving and sharing the history of indigenous peoples.

-To complete the loop, head back to Route 82, connecting you with Route 156 South and bringing you back to where you started.
+To complete the loop, head back to Route 82, which will connect you with Route 156 South and bring you back to where you started.

 This drive offers the best of Litchfield County in the fall: natural beauty, history, and education.
 Don’t forget your camera to capture the color burst of fall in this corner of New England.